Eddie, Old Bob, Dick and Gary

-Eddie, Old Bob, Dick and Gary is the debut album by English punk rock band Tenpole Tudor.
+Eddie, Old Bob, Dick and Gary is the debut studio album by English punk rock band Tenpole Tudor.
 The title is a play on the phrase "any old Tom, Dick or Harry".
 A moderately successful seller, peaking at No. 44 on the UK Albums Chart, the album launched three singles: "Three Bells in a Row", "Wünderbar" and "Swords of a Thousand Men".
 "Wünderbar" rose to No. 16 on the UK Singles Chart.
 "Swords of a Thousand Men" was the most successful of Tenpole Tudor's singles, reaching No. 6 and remaining on the charts for 12 weeks.
 The album was reissued on CD in 2007 on the See label.

 Critical reception

 Ira Robbins of Trouser Press lauded the band's single releases as "classy trash", noting that on the better tracks of the album, Tenpole Tudor's "good humor and rock energy are undeniably infectious".
 AllMusic, expressing surprise at the album's number of "flat-out excellent songs", judges the album as "a thrillingly primitive rock & roll record".